 The Oxford Review Archive of monthly editions

-Join Now and get free access to the entire archive or click Buy Now to get the copy you want
+Apply to join now or click Buy Now to get the item you need

 The very latest research briefings:

 This briefing looks at a nice study that assesses the latest changes in organisational development and what organisational and work psychology research has to do to catch up with these changes.
 This is an important study for anyone interested in organisational development, Industrial-organizational (I-O) psychology and organisational change in general as it shows a broad category of change that is starting to occur in the workplace.

 2. Why organisational learning fails – a lesson from NASA

 This is an interesting briefing that looks at research conducted with NASA about problem types from the perspective of risk and risk management.
 The important part of this study it shows how to balance the opposing needs of risk and safety

 3. Strengths and weaknesses of the western human resources system – a Chinese perspective – and a warning

 This study looks at general trends in HR in the west from a Chinese perspective.
 However the really shocking thing about this study is why it was carried out.
 I have included a full Post-Script to the study about what this means for organisations in the west… and it’s big!

 4. Strategic silence – why organisations don’t publicise positive news